stevenrskelton/stevenrskelton.github.io/_posts/2022-08-12-scala-3-aws-lambda-functions.md

     AWS_REGION: "us-east-1"
 ```

-# AWS Permission Configuration for Lamdbas
+# AWS Permission Configuration for Lambdas

 The CI/CD pipeline will automatically deploy to AWS, but the permissions and Lambda must be initially created.
 See [Future Article Here]

 # Scala verus Python with AWS Lambda Functions

 There are many things to consider when chosing a programming language, see the full article at [Scala 3 verus Python with AWS Lambda Functions](% post_url 2022-08-17-scala-verus-python-aws-lambda-functions %).

+---

 {%
   include github_project.html